Generic Name: capecitabine (KAP-e-SYE-ta-been)

 Brand Name: Xeloda

-Capecitabine may cause serious and sometimes fatal bleeding problems when taken with anticoagulants (eg, warfarin).
-Bleeding problems have occurred during therapy and for up to 1 month after stopping therapy with capecitabine.
+Serious and sometimes fatal bleeding problems have happened when capecitabine was taken with certain anticoagulants (eg, phenprocoumon, warfarin).
+Bleeding problems have happened during therapy and for up to 1 month after stopping therapy with capecitabine.
 This risk is greater in patients with cancer and those who are 60 years and older.
-If you take anticoagulants while taking capecitabine, your doctor will perform frequent blood tests (eg, prothrombin time, international normalized ratio [INR]) to monitor how your blood is clotting.
+If you take an anticoagulant while taking capecitabine, talk with your doctor.
+Your doctor may need to perform frequent blood tests to monitor how your blood is clotting.
 Be sure to keep all doctor and lab appointments while using capecitabine.
 Contact your doctor immediately if you develop any signs of bleeding problems, such as unusual bleeding, bruising, or black, tarry stools.

 Capecitabine is used for: